 A bit further away, at around 20 minutes walk, are the guest houses and apartments in the settlement of Plitvička Jezera, for example

-In Plitvica Selo (a small settlement to the south-west of the Great Waterfall)
+In Plitvica Selo (a small settlement near the Great Waterfall)

 How to see most of Plitvice Lakes without the big tourist crowds?

 We explored Plitvice Lakes National Park over two days and walked all the different trails around the lakes (that’s 21km).
 Don’t worry you don’t need to walk that much (unless you really want to).
-We’ve put together the below recommendations picking out what we would have done with the benefit of hindsight.
+We’ve put together the below recommendations based on what we would have done with the benefit of hindsight.

-It also includes an (optional) quiet, relaxing early morning walk along the western lake shore that allows you to observe the park’s wildlife: We saw turtles sunbathing, mice foraging, as well as frogs, birds (beyond the omnipresent ducks), crayfish, and too many dragon flies to keep count of.
+Our routes include all the important sights (and photo opportunities) the National Park has to offer, while avoiding the worst of the crowds and limiting backtracking.
+The routes get you to the same spots (just from different entrances).
+They also include a (optional) quiet, relaxing early morning walk along the western lake shore that allows you to observe the park’s wildlife: We saw turtles sunbathing, mice foraging, as well as frogs, birds (beyond the omnipresent ducks), crayfish, and too many dragon flies to keep count of.

 Best route from entrance 1